 2… You’ve worn the same shirt across 3 borders but think: “well, it’s new to them”.

 3… You step into a cab and “that smell” is you.

-4… Your internal dialog becomes your external dialog.
+4… Your internal dialogue becomes your external dialogue.

 5… You find deep meaning in country music.

 6… When you finally find an engaging conversation, the only response you can muster is “uh-huh”.

 7… You spend more than 20 minutes talking to your mugger – and he doesn’t speak English.

 8… You catch a fish and find yourself just petting it.